rustho/mcp-gen/CONTRIBUTING.md

 Feel free to open an issue or start a discussion — we're happy to support you!

-Thanks for being part of the MCP-Gen community 🚀
+Thanks for being part of the OpenAPI-to-MCP community 🚀